evkx/evkx.github.io/content/models/nio/et5/ET5/rangeandconsumption.md

 ### Offical test cycle results

-The below is the offical rated ranges.
-The tests are performed with with heating/AC turned of.
-Click on link for more details about test procedures.
+Below are the officially rated ranges.
+The tests are performed with the heating/AC turned off.
+Click on the links in the table for more details about test procedures.

 | | Range  | Consumption  |
 |----|-----|------|